aws/aws-cli/awscli/examples/s3/sync.rst

 **Sync from s3 bucket to local directory**

 The following ``sync`` command syncs files to a local directory from objects in a specified bucket and prefix by downloading s3 objects.
-An s3 object will require downloading if the s3 object does not exist in the local directory.
+An s3 object will require downloading if one of the following conditions is true:

+* The s3 object does not exist in the local directory.
-An s3 object will also require downloading if the size of the s3 object differs from the size of the local file, or if the last modified time of the s3 object is older than the last modified time of the local file.
+* The size of the s3 object differs from the size of the local file.
+* The last modified time of the s3 object is older than the last modified time of the local file.

 Take note that when objects are downloaded from s3, the last modified time of the local file is changed to the last modified time of the s3 object.
 In this example, the user syncs the current local directory to the bucket ``mybucket``.
 The bucket ``mybucket`` contains the objects ``test.txt`` and ``test2.txt``.
 The current local directory has no files::